deepflowstate/ADE_BERT-demo/README.md

 Our project explores the generalization capability of BERT through **cross-dataset transfer learning**.
 Here's what we investigate:

-* Can a BERT model fine-tuned on one dataset effectively detect ADRs in entirely different datasets?
+- Can a BERT model fine-tuned on one dataset effectively detect ADRs in entirely different datasets?
 (E.g. from a general medicine dataset to a specific psychiatry dataset)
-* How well does it transfer across **platforms, annotation guidelines, and drug vocabularies**?
+- How well does it transfer across **platforms, annotation guidelines, and drug vocabularies**?

 We compare performance across:

-* A **training dataset** from the one dataset (ADE Corpus) used for training (in-domain),
+- A **training dataset** from one dataset (ADE Corpus) used for training (in-domain)
-* And **an external test dataset** (PsyTAR) (out-of-domain).
+- And **an external test dataset** (PsyTAR) (out-of-domain)

 This allows us to evaluate how well the model captures the *underlying concept* of ADR, independent of dataset-specific biases.
 We plan to train and test with all datasets crosswise.

 ---

 ## 📁 Repository Contents

 This repository includes:

-* `BERTmodel.py`: The pretrained model BERT and specifications
+- `BERTmodel.py`: The pretrained model BERT and specifications
-* `data_sets`: the datasets we use for training and testing
+- `data_sets/`: The datasets we use for training and testing
-* `kfold_controller.py`: Training the BERT model and using 3-folds
+- `kfold_controller.py`: Training the BERT model using 3-fold cross-validation
-*

 ---